cyberconnecthq/cc-lit-demo/README.md

 and populate the file with the following

  - `NEXT_PUBLIC_API_KEY` and `NEXT_PUBLIC_API_SECRET` are for uploading metadata using Pinata (register on Pinata).
  - `NEXT_PUBLIC_CYBERCONNECT_API_KEY` is for the `relay` mutation.

-We have a default key setup in the repo, but the relayer may run out of tBNB.
-If so then please signup to get your own API key from our dashboard and deposit tBNB into the relayer address. (you can use [BNB Faucet to get tBNB](https://testnet.binance.org/faucet-smart))
+ > We have a default API key setup in the repo, but the relayer may run out of tBNB.
+If so then please signup to get your own API key from [our dashboard](https://dashboard.cyberconnect.me/) and deposit `tBNB` into the relayer address. (you can use [BNB Faucet to get tBNB](https://testnet.binance.org/faucet-smart))